 - Any conference sponsored by the company must:

-- be accredited by the Accreditation Council for Continuing Medical Education or a comparable organization; and
+- be accredited by the ACCME or a comparable organization; and

 - offer continuing medical education credit, feature multiple presenters on scientific research, or be authorized by the sponsoring association to recommend or make policy.

 - Any conference sponsored by the company must:A company may pay or reimburse for the reasonable expenses, including travel- and lodging-related expenses, necessary for technical training of Health Care Professionals on the use of a medical device, but only if the commitment to provide such expenses and the amounts or categories of reasonable expenses to be paid are described in a written agreement between the Health Care Professional and the company.

 - A company may loan a medical device to a Health Care Professional for a short-term trial period, not to exceed 120 days,8 to permit evaluation of the device by a Health Care Professional or patient.
 Reasonable quantities of a medical device demonstration or evaluation unit may be provided to a Health Care Professional to assess the appropriate use and function of the product and determine whether and when to use or recommend the product in the future.